skip to main content

 • Expensive

-We’re always here for a multifunction, multiuse product that grows with baby.
-Cradlewise combines a bassinet, a crib and a baby monitor into one smart package, and while it’s expensive, it’s a great all-in-one option if you’re considering a smart crib.
+I’m always looking for gear that stands the test of time and truly grows with your baby.
+Cradlewise delivers; it combines a bassinet, crib and baby monitor into one tech-forward package and is a solid option if you’re looking for a smart crib that can go the distance.

-“I thought [Cradlewise] was unnecessary but honestly I don’t think my baby would sleep as well as he does without this thing,” one mom told us in our favorite baby products survey.
+“I thought Cradlewise was unnecessary, but honestly, I don’t think my baby would sleep as well as he does without this thing,” one mom shared in our annual survey.
 “It soothes him to sleep multiple times through the night without waking me.
 It’s magical.”

 Additional Specs